Home

 What About 5G?

 Commonly known as 5G, fifth generation wireless technology is a multi-band breakthrough.
 It offers a maximum speed of 20 Gbps with almost zero latency — basically, cell phone users enter requests and receive responses almost instantly.
-No more waiting for web pages to load or large files to download.
+Which means no more waiting for web pages to load or large files to download.

-Surely, then, 5G signals will penetrate green buildings.
+Surely, then, you’d expect 5G signals would be able to penetrate green buildings.
 After all, 5G is more advanced than 4G and uses a more powerful RF signal, right?

 Unfortunately, the opposite is true.
 Fifth generation wireless technology provides low-latency/high-speed service because of the high-frequency millimeter wave bands (mmWave) on its high-band spectrum.
 In layman’s terms, 5G will have even more trouble reaching a green building than 4G or 3G.